abarker/typped/doc/sphinx_docs/dispatching.rst

 -----------------

 The ``PrattParser`` method which registers a construct with the parser is called ``def_construct``.
-It is used inside the builtin methods after defining the handler functions and any preconditions functions.
+It is used, for example, inside the builtin methods after defining the handler functions and any preconditions functions.
 To define custom constructs it needs to be explicitly called.

 One of the optional arguments to ``def_construct`` is ``precond_fun``, which can be passed a function taking two parameters, ``tok`` and ``lex``.
 It should